Doctor of Philosophy Psychology with a Concentration in Clinical Psychology (PhD)

 Christina M. Rodriguez, PhD, Director of Clinical Training

-The ODU Clinical PhD Program applied for APA accreditation as a clinical psychology PhD program, independent of the Consortium, in Summer 2025 with a site visit anticipated in Fall 2026.
+The ODU Clinical PhD Program applied for APA accreditation as a clinical psychology PhD program, independent of the Consortium, with a site visit scheduled for Fall 2026.
 Although the timeline and application outcome are not assured, we hope to receive independent APA Accreditation on Contingency in Spring 2027; if a student completes a program that is Accredited on Contingency prior to graduation, that student is deemed to have completed an APA accredited program.
 We will provide updates on the status of our ongoing efforts to secure independent APA accreditation online.

 This PhD program requires four years in residence with an additional final year in a 12-month predoctoral internship that is completed off-site.
 The program follows a scientist-practitioner training model wherein students are engaged in research activities and clinical work throughout their training.